8bitbuddhist/PixelMaestro/docs/canvas.md

 ## Drawing Shapes
 The Canvas class provides several `draw()` methods for drawing various shapes and patterns.
 For each shape, specify its starting point on the grid (as x and y coordinates) and any extra parameters that the shape requires.

 **Note:** When calling a draw method on a ColorCanvas, you will also need to pass the color that you want to draw the shape in.
+This is not required for an AnimationCanvas.

-The Canvas uses a Cartesian coordinate system.
-The origin (0, 0) is at the top-left corner of the Section, with increasing values moving to the right and down.
-For an example of drawing various shapes, see the [CanvasDemo](../gui/demo/canvasdemo.cpp).
+Canvases use a Cartesian coordinate system.
+The origin (0, 0) is at the top-left corner of the grid, with positive values moving to the right and down.
+For example, (5, 10) means 5 pixels to the right and 10 pixels down.
+If you tell the Canvas to draw outside of these dimensions, the Canvas will recognize it as 'out of bounds' and ignore the command.

 ### Drawing Lines
 The `draw_line` method lets you draw a line from one point to another.
 Enter the coordinate where the line starts and the coordinate where the line ends.